‘My 600-LB Life’ Lupe And Ashley D. Pictures: How Much Weight Did The Pair Lose After Appearing On The Show?

-My 600-LB Life viewers got an update on Lupe and Ashley D. on Wednesday, with pictures of the weight-loss each has seen since their first appearance on the show — and the new difficulties as well.
+My 600-LB Life viewers got an update on Lupe and Ashley D. on Wednesday, with pictures of the weight loss each has seen since their first appearance on the show — and the new difficulties as well.

-After several weeks of heartbreaking cases including one of the most engraging cases in the show’s history, viewers finally got a good measure of payoff with pictures of Lupe and Ashley D.’s weight loss after appearing on the show.
+After several weeks of heartbreaking cases including one of the most enraging cases in the show’s history, viewers finally got a good measure of payoff with pictures of Lupe and Ashley D.’s weight loss after appearing on the show.

 As viewers may remember from Lupe’s episode, she was crippled with anxiety about falling and couldn’t even get out of bed.
 She had to rely on partner Gilbert to do everything for her.